stvsmth/kenpom/README.md

 You will probably forget this and never even care.
 Unless, that is, you're fond of American University (for which searching `amer` will return the American Athletic Conference schools) or short search strings like `be` (Big East).
-Generally speaking, you should **use four characters or more for school name searches**.
+Generally speaking, you should **use five characters or more for school name searches**.
 You've been warned.

 #### Basic usage